 How To Invest In Utility Stocks With High Dividends

-Let’s do a deep discussion about investing in utility stocks that pay dividends.
+Let’s have a deep discussion about investing in utility stocks that pay dividends.

 The Dividends Diversify model stock portfolio holds 6 utility stocks.
 We will cover investing in those specific utility stocks in a moment.

 But first, let’s dig into how to invest in utility stocks.
 And then we will review 6 utility stocks to buy for the long term.
 After all, most diversified dividend investment portfolios include at least 1 utility stocks.

 I own each of the utility stocks that we will review.
 And I have been investing in utility stocks for more than 40 years.

 If you are a regular reader, you know the story by now.
 My Dad helped me invest my earnings from mowing lawns and delivering newspapers into our local electric utility’s dividend reinvestment plan when I was 10.

 4 plus decades later, I no longer deliver newspapers.
 And I only mow 1 lawn, that being my own.